 2. Save on princess dresses.

 If your daughter is near 12 years old or tall for her age, the dress selection is more limited because many dresses are only available up to a size 10.
-Fortunately for my daughter, the past two years Disney has made 11-12 and 13 size dresses for her favorite princesses.
+Fortunately for my daughter, the past two years Disney has made dresses up to size 13 for her favorite princesses.
 Note that these larger sizes are only available through the Disney Store website and are not at the retail store locations.

 3. Bring an extra pair of shoes.

 If you have a special pair of shoes that go with the dress, you may want to bring an extra pair that is more comfortable.
 My daughter would wear her fancy shoes when meeting a character and then change to her other shoes after the encounter.
 Good places for me to find coordinating shoes were eBay and Amazon.

 Make sure that you have your own camera to take pictures during and after your daughter’s transformation.
 Two nice locations for pictures are at Cinderella Fountain and the Wishing Well.
 When exiting the castle toward Fantasyland, turn left to head toward the fountain near the entrance to Castle Couture and right for the wishing well on the path that heads to Fairytale Garden.